New Flood Insurance Rate Maps (FIRM)

 A flood zone is an area designated on the Flood Insurance Rate Map (FIRM) that is provided to the City of Norfolk by FEMA.
 This map shows the risks that properties have of being impacted by flooding.

-The FIRM and the associated development requirements are implemented by City of Norfolk Zoning Ordinance in Chapter 11-3 along with the Virginia Uniform Statewide Building Code.
+The FIRM and the associated development requirements are implemented by City of Norfolk Zoning Ordinance in Article 3.9.7 along with the Virginia Uniform Statewide Building Code.

 What are the flood zones?

 The City of Norfolk has multiple flood zones that are shown on our maps.
 These zones were determined scientifically using a study that predicts where water will go during major flooding events (one percent (1%) annual chance of flooding).